swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 #### Aside: Latex and the Limits of the Version Control Workflow

-[Latex](http://www.latex-project.org/) is a great, text-based document preparation system.
 Have you ever struggled with formatting Word's equations, chapters, bibliography, etc.?
-Latex works wonders with that.
+[Latex](http://www.latex-project.org/) works wonders with that.
 Here's a great graph taken from John Cook's [website](http://www.johndcook.com/blog/2008/04/03/microsoft-word-and-latex/) that explains the difference.

 ![wordvlatex](https://raw.github.com/gidden/boot-camps/mobility/version-control/git/mobility/wordvslatex.gif "Word vs. Latex")

+I'll add that, from my experience, the types of documents needed for the left side of the curve (where Word is easier than Latex) are simple enough to just use Google Docs (which is version controlled as well!).

+Latex works great with the workflow described here because it's text-based.
+You are literally altering text files, so there's **nothing else** going on behind the scenes.
+Word files, etc., have lot's going on under the hood, and so are poor candidates for version control.